 As a leader, the way you speak to your team reflects the way they will work in your business.
 According to Sophia, all conversations with your employees and about your employees should be respectful and kind.
 Never take your emotions out on your team, and lead by example to create a safe, calm, and respectful space for everyone to work in, where no one worries that they’re being talked about negatively in secret.
 “What I say, is what I think, and what I think reflects on them… emotional control is helpful” she quotes.

 Being Aware of Generational Culture Changes In The Workplace

 After helping the crowd fill out some worksheets that aimed to help build awareness of their own toxic traits in the workplace, Hilton explains how one massive cause of conflict in the workplace is that there are now more generations than ever in the workplace.
 For salons, this means that they could be operating with staff who fall across up to four different generations.
 This can cause conflict, as each generation has a different perspective on the world and different values.
-Being aware of this, and making changes to your salon to honour certain parts of each generation’s values and traditions, can be a massive help when it comes to avoiding or eradicating toxic behaviour.
+Being aware of this, and making changes to your salon to honor certain parts of each generation’s values and traditions, can be a massive help when it comes to avoiding or eradicating toxic behavior.